Can I Keep My House if I File for Bankruptcy in Pennsylvania?

 Every year, thousands of Americans file for bankruptcy due to financial hardship.
 Many times, and due to no fault of their own, homeowners see themselves buried under excess debt, which makes it hard to meet their monthly obligations.
 People may have to choose between buying the week’s groceries and paying their mortgage.
 That is why many debtors turn to bankruptcy as a means to deal with their financial hardship.
 In some cases, bankruptcy might help you protect your house.

 Generally, if you have credit card debt, it is considered “unsecured debt.”
 This means your credit card debt is not secured by collateral, such as a house.
 Therefore, your credit card company cannot go against assets like your house right away when they try to collect on your debt.
-However, they may be able to obtain a judgment allowing them to go against some of your other assets to satisfy your debt.
-That usually helps keep your house from creditors – but only for unsecured debt.

 Things can be very different when you have secured debt.
 Unlike unsecured debt, your mortgage is secured by collateral.
 In other words, the bank is specifically authorized to go after your house if you don’t pay your mortgage.
 Banks will often enforce that right to go against your house regardless of your financial situation.
 One of the ways your mortgagor will do this is through mortgage foreclosure in Pennsylvania.